7 Best Washers and Dryers of 2026

 Vented vs. Ventless Drying

 Vented drying evacuates moisture through a duct to the outside and produces completely dry clothes in a standard cycle — it is the same technology as every standalone dryer sold in the last 50 years.
 Ventless condensing extracts moisture internally and drains it away, but runs slower and leaves heavier items partially damp.
-Heat pump drying (used by LG and GE Profile) is more energy efficient than resistance ventless drying and runs at lower temperatures, but still requires 2–6 hours for a full wash-and-dry cycle.
+Heat pump drying (used by the Samsung Bespoke AI Combo) is more energy efficient than resistance ventless drying and runs at lower temperatures, but still requires 2–6 hours for a full wash-and-dry cycle.
 For best drying performance, choose a vented unit if your space supports it.
 For maximum installation flexibility, choose ventless.
 The Splendide and GE GUD27ESSMWW are the vented options in this review; all others are ventless.

 Capacity

-Combo units in the 2.7 cu. ft. range — the Midea and COMFEE' — handle 1–2 person households.
+Compact ventless combos — the Midea and COMFEE' (2.7 cu. ft.) and the GE GFQ14ESSNWW (2.4 cu. ft.) — handle 1–2 person households.
 Note that ventless combos have an effective drying capacity smaller than their wash capacity; a 2.7 cu. ft. drum loaded for washing should be run at 60–70% fill for best drying results.
-The 4.5–5.0 cu. ft. all-in-ones (LG WM6998HBA, GE Profile PFQ97HSPVDS) handle couples to small families, and the stacked laundry centers with separate washer and dryer drums handle full family loads.
+The 4.5–5.3 cu. ft. all-in-ones (Samsung Bespoke AI Combo) handle couples to small families, and the stacked laundry centers with separate washer and dryer drums handle full family loads.
 The GE GUD27ESSMWW's 3.8 cu. ft. washer plus 5.9 cu. ft. dryer is effectively two separate machines — wash a full load while the previous load dries.
 That parallel throughput is the biggest capacity advantage stacked laundry centers have over all-in-one combos.

 Installation Complexity